Weekend recharge. The faucet battery will be recharged automatically soon

 Typically cryptocurrencies are "stored" in wallets.

-A wallet is a software program that is installed on a computer, tablet or smartphone and serves to see the balance, transactions, and obviously serves to send and receive cryptocurrencies.
+A wallet is a software program that is installed on a computer, tablet or smartphone that it is used to see the balance, transactions, and obviously enables us to send and receive cryptocurrencies.
 Really a cryptocurrency is not stored literally in a wallet as if it were a conventional purse, rather it allows us to manage our digital assets comfortably.

 There are wallets that allow you to manage different cryptocurrencies, and others that can only be used to manage a single cryptocurrency.

-The testnet is a network for testing.
-To learn how to use cryptocurrencies without risk of losing money, since the cryptocurrencies that are transferred by the testnet have no economic value.
+The testnet is a network for testing (as you might guess).
+It is perfect to learn how to use cryptocurrencies without risk of losing money, because the cryptocurrencies that are transferred using the testnet have no economic value.
 You can not buy or sell them.

 The mainnet is the main network where cryptocurrencies that have economic value are transferred.
 You can buy or sell cryptocurrency in exchanges.

-There are wallets that need to download the entire blockchain before they can work, while others can be used once installed.
+There are wallets that need to download the entire blockchain before they can work, while others can be used once installed (light wallets).
+This is one thing to take into account because downloading some blockchains may take some days!

 Below you will find several links to the testnet wallets that are used in the most important cryptocurrencies.